katalon-studio/katalon-studio.github.io/pages/katalon-studio/docs/screenshots-videos.md

 ## Deactivate screenshots

-To turn off the default setting, do as follows:
+To turn off the default settings, do as follows:

 * For version **7.8 onwards**: